 SEPT-OCT 2017 UPDATE: There is now a CF-W "A" bolt!
 What's different?
 This bolt is designed to let you shoot 9mm through your M11 .380 gun!
 You do have to put a standard M11/9 barrel in an M11 .380 upper, or take a M11/9 upper and cut the back end off of it (it's basically just a sheet metal square tube) to match the length of factory .380 uppers, but that's it.

 With your M11 or M11A1 configured this way, you have the smallest, most compact 9mm submachine gun in the world!
 Rate of fire, like with the original CF-W bolt, is substantially lower than the factory configuration.
 It's a really nice addition to the collection -- I enjoy mine!
 I can't quite pull singles with it, but doubles are very easy.
-The bolt can also be used in the M11/9 for a slightly faster rate of fire than the original CF-W bolt.
+The bolt can also be used in the M11/9 for a slightly faster rate of fire than the original CF-W bolt -- just put on an M11/9 sized recoil rod and spring.
 Contact VEGAS SMG (Tom) at the link below for more info.
-His webpage isn't currently active, but he keeps his Facebook page updated, including videos of the new bolt being tested.
+His webpage isn't currently active, but he keeps his Facebook page updated, including videos of the new bolts being tested.

 If you want more info on the CF-W or CF-W "9A" bolt, I've updated the contact email and phone below... sales are being handled by Tom W (known as VegasSMG on the forums).